-I saw on my watch the pace of 4min/km, and decided to slow down, not to take risks of another injury.
+I note by my watch that my pace is now 4min/km, and I decide to slow down, to avoid the risk of additional injury.

-I was catching up the groups of runners before me.
+I am catching up to the group of runners in front of me.

-The rest of the race was quite flat and very enjoyable.
-Running in the green fields and facing the rising sun.
+The rest of the race is quite flat and very enjoyable.
+Running through green fields with the rising sun before me.